Universal properties of dipolar Bose polarons in two dimensions: Results

 with ${\bf R}$ representing the set of all particle coordinates, $n=N/V$ and $n_I = 1/V$ being the average bath and impurity density, respectively.
 Actually, these two functions can be expanded in partial waves and, due to the anisotropy of the dipolar interaction, they present non-zero contributions beyond the s-wave.
 We show in Figure~\ref{gr_impurity} the first two modes of

 for $\beta=10$ and different gas parameters and tilting angles.
 Results for $g_{\mathrm{BB}}({\bf r_1}-{\bf r_2})$ are very similar to those obtained for the dipolar bulk case in Ref.~\cite{SanchezBaena2022}.
-As it can be seen from the figure, the isotropic mode is universal up to $\alpha \simeq 0.4$ for abnormally large values of the gas parameter, while the first anisotropic mode does not show any universality at all.
+As it can be seen from the figure, the isotropic mode is universal with respect to the tilting angle up to $\alpha \simeq 0.4$, since all curves collapse to a single one when plotted in terms of the rescaled distance $r/a_{\rm BB}$.
+This happens even for abnormally large values of the gas parameter.
+On the other hand, the first anisotropic mode does not show any universality in $\alpha$ at all.
 However, we also see that, up to $\alpha \simeq 0.4$, the isotropic mode clearly dominates over the anisotropic contribution unless both $\alpha$ and $x$ are large, leading to an essentially universal behaviour, similarly to what it was reported in~\cite{SanchezBaena2022} for the bulk.
 The pair distribution functions is related to the potential energy of the system by the relation

 where the first term comes from the interaction between the impurity and the rest of the particles in the medium, while the second term accounts for the contribution of the bath.
 From this expression, one can recover the total energy of the system through the Hellmann-Feynman theorem~\cite{SanchezBaena2022,Fetter}